marcinbojko/linux_mint/README.md

 ## In-place upgraded OS warning

-Role of this playbook to to work on clean, or clean-upgraded system.
-This means, it works best when installed for a first time on a clean OS install.
-I haven't tested it properly on in-place upgrade systems, so both 18=>19 and 19=>20 upgrades are risky and experimental.
+Role of this playbook is to work on clean or cleanly-upgraded system.
+I haven't tested it properly in case of in-place upgrade systems, so both 18=>19 and 19=>20 upgrades and playbook usage, are risky and experimental.
 Make sure all apt repositories (except system ones) are removed from /etc/apt - playbook works best when this list is empty.

 ## Usage